exonum/exonum-doc/src/advanced/service-testing.md

 // Create transactions.
 let tx1 = MyTransaction::new(...);
 let tx2 = OtherTransaction::new(...);
-// Commit it into blockchain.
+// Commit them into the blockchain. testkit.create_block_with_transactions(txvec![tx1, tx2]);
-testkit.create_block_with_transactions(txvec![tx1, tx2]);
 // Check the expected result.
 ```